excaliburhan/xp-storage/README.md

 ```

 ### keys()
-- get all keys in LStorage
+- get all keys in LStorage, note that expired keys will also be listed
 - Example
 ```js
 let keys = LStorage.keys()